-During 2017, AMP prepaid for a long-term power supply agreement (the "Prepaid Agreement") which is included in prepaid assets in the accompanying consolidated balance sheets.
-The total amount of the Prepaid Agreement was \$40,749,014 and is for a 25-year period.
-AMP is amortizing the cost of the power over the life of the Prepaid Agreement.
-AMP records the amount expected to be amortized over the next twelve months as a current asset in the accompanying consolidated balance sheets, which was \$993,378 as of December 31, 2017.
-AMP has concluded that the Prepaid Agreement qualifies for a normal purchase sale exemption in accordance with FASB's standard on accounting for derivative instruments.
+AMP prepays for 25-year power supply solar agreements (the "Prepaid Agreements") which are included in prepaid assets in the accompanying consolidated balance sheets.
+The amount of the Prepaid Agreements was \$58,706,033 and \$40,749,014 as of December 31, 2018 and 2017, respectively.
+AMP is amortizing the cost of the power over the life of the Prepaid Agreements.
+AMP records the amount expected to be amortized over the next twelve months as a current asset in prepaid expenses and other assets in the accompanying consolidated balance sheets, which was \$3,782,419 and \$993,378 as of December 31, 2018 and 2017, respectively.
+AMP has concluded that the Prepaid Agreements qualify for the normal purchase sale exemption in accordance with FASB's standard on accounting for derivative instruments.